 As it turns out, just four days after Cavin and her daughter adopted Ozzy from the shelter, Herrera had come in and adopted his brother — named Butter.

 Neither had any doubt the two were siblings, but shelter records later proved it was true.

-"After realizing that we had long lost cat brothers, we were amazed and felt like it was serendipity!" says Cavin.
+"After realizing that we had long-lost cat brothers, we were amazed and felt like it was serendipity!"
+Cavin says.
 "It was love at first sight when we met and the cats just solidified that we truly belong together!"

 Soon, the happy couple plan to move in together — so this week they finally reunite them.

 Ozzy and Butter were somewhat tepid around each other at first, as cats tend to be, but they've already become more tolerant of the idea of sharing a house together.

 "It will be a process but I have no doubt that the two will start snuggling again soon!"
 Cavin says.